pictograms.info

 Recommendation

-Based on data known, we recommend the use of a pictogram PI PF 014 of ISO 7001 as it is well composed and shows all essential components necessary to signify Waiting Room or Waiting Area.
+Based on data known, we recommend the use of Tern Pictogram TS0781 Lounge or Waiting Area, as it is well composed and shows all essential components necessary to signify Waiting Room or Waiting Area.
+It conforms to ISO 7001, pictogram PI PF 014, but is improved regarding legibility and therefore superior for persons with impaired vision.

 Adding elements like a suitcase or reading material might distract from the primary message and shift the focus on aspects like travel or whatever the additional element is associated with.